 Skills: Brand development, social media and website management, copy writing, graphic design.

 Wibbly Wobbly Burger Bar

-The COVID-19 pandemic provided a unique marketing challenge due to Government regulations, service changes, and a reduced student population.
-During this time, I promoted the burger bar’s takeaway/delivery services towards students and staff remaining on campus.
+The COVID-19 pandemic provided a unique marketing challenge due to changing Government regulations, service changes, and a reduced student population.
+During this time, we prioritised our takeaway/delivery services for students and staff still on campus.